 Undergraduate Programs

 Four bachelor's degrees are available in the Department of Mathematics: the BA in mathematics, the BS in mathematics, the BS in applied mathematics, and the BS in mathematics with specialization in economics.
-Programs qualifying students for the degree of BA provide more elective freedom.
-Programs qualifying students for the degrees of BS require more emphasis in the physical sciences, while the BS in mathematics with specialization in economics has its own set of specialized courses with more electives in economics in place of electives in the physical sciences.
-All degree programs, whether qualifying students for a degree in mathematics or in applied mathematics, require fulfillment of the College's general education requirements.
+Programs qualifying students for the BA degree provide more elective freedom.
+Programs qualifying students for the BS degrees require more emphasis on the physical sciences, while the BS in mathematics with specialization in economics has its own set of specialized courses with more electives in economics in place of electives in the physical sciences.
+All degree programs, whether qualifying students for a degree in mathematics or in applied mathematics, require fulfilling the College's general education requirements.
 The general education sequence in the physical sciences must be selected from either first-year chemistry or first-year physics.

 Degree Programs in Mathematics

 The remaining mathematics courses needed in the programs (three for the BA, two for the BS) must be selected, with due regard for prerequisites, from the following list of approved mathematics courses.
 Note that STAT 25100 Introduction to Mathematical Probability or STAT 25150 Introduction to Mathematical Probability-A also meet the requirement.
-BA candidates may include MATH 25500 Basic Algebra II or MATH 25800 Honors Basic Algebra II.
-All three mathematics courses in the Paris Mathematics program each Spring Quarter may also be used to meet this requirement.
+BA candidates may include MATH 25500 Basic Algebra II or MATH 25800 Honors Basic Algebra II as one of these three.
+All three mathematics courses in the Paris Mathematics program each Spring Quarter also meet this requirement.

 List of Approved Courses